senfurkan/slider-app/README.md

 # slider-app
-making a slider application with javascript
+Creating a slider that has random and sequential transitions at a certain time but can stop whenever you want.